What is Artificial Intelligence and Machine Learning?

 - 62% of consumers are willing to submit data to AI to have better experiences with businesses

 - 44% of organizations have reported cost savings as a result of AI implementation

-And those numbers are likely to grow.
 At the same time, finding employees with training in AI will be increasingly difficult.
-In one survey, 54% of respondents view AI skill shortages as the biggest challenge facing their industry.
+In one survey, 54 percent of respondents view AI skill shortages as the biggest challenge facing their industry.